 Rather than waiting for a miracle drug, why not seek side-effect-free help now?
 Upper cervical chiropractic care is helping people all over the world to experience fewer migraines.
 How does it work?

-The atlas (C1 vertebra) is positioned at the base of the skull where the brain meets the spinal cord.
+The atlas (C1 vertebra) is at the base of the skull where the brain meets the spinal cord.
 Thus, a misalignment may affect the brainstem.
-The vertebral arteries can also be affected, resulting in a decreased flow of blood to the brain.
+It may also affect the vertebral arteries, resulting in a decreased flow of blood to the brain.
 Finally, cerebrospinal fluid drainage may be affected, causing it to pool.
 Any of these factors can lead to migraines.

 Upper cervical chiropractic involves a low force correction that provides gentle and long-lasting relief from upper cervical subluxations.
 For many migraine sufferers, such an adjustment has also led to benefits.
 To learn more, find an upper cervical practitioner near you.